Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-The next result is about the posterior concentration behavior of the latent mixing measures $Q_i$'s, as the base measure $G$ is integrated out, and the amount of data increases.
-For the ease of presentation, we isolate a particular mixing measure to be denoted by $Q_0$, and we shall assume that $Q_0$ is attached to the hierarchical Dirichlet process in the same way as the $Q_1,\ldots,Q_m$, i.e.:
+Our final main result is about the posterior concentration behavior of the latent mixing measures $Q_i$, as the base measure $G$ is integrated out, and the amount of data increases.
+For the ease of presentation, we isolate a particular mixing measure to be denoted by $Q_0$, and we shall assume that $Q_0$ is attached to the hierarchical Dirichlet process in the same way as the $Q_1,\ldots,Q_m$, that is,